-§ 205-30.
+§205-30.
 Lot requirements.

-A. Lot standards.

-- (1) Lot arrangement.
+- A. Lot standards. - (1) Lot arrangement.
 The lot arrangement shall be such that there will be no foreseeable difficulties, for reasons of topography or other conditions, in securing building permits to build on all lots in compliance with the Zoning Ordinance Editor's Note: See Ch.
 143, Zoning. and all other applicable regulations and in providing driveway access to buildings on such lots from an improved street. - (2) Lot dimensions.
 Lot dimensions shall meet or exceed the minimum standards of the Zoning Ordinance.
 Where conditions warrant, lot dimensions shall be greater than the minimum as stated in the Zoning Ordinance.
 In general, lots shall be at right angles to street lines (or radial to curving street lines) unless a variation from this rule will give a better street or lot plan.
 Dimensions of corner lots shall be large enough to allow for erection of buildings, observing the minimum front yard setback from both streets. - (3) Waterbodies and watercourses.
 If a tract being subdivided contains a waterbody, or portion thereof, lot lines shall be so drawn as to distribute the length of the meander line of the waterbody evenly among the fees of adjacent lots.
-Where a watercourse separates the buildable area of a lot from the street by which it has

-- access, provisions shall be made for installation of a culvert or other structure, of design approved by the Planning Board. - (4) Contiguous area.
-In addition to the minimum lot size there shall be a minimum contiguous buildable area on each lot which shall equal or exceed seventy percent (70%) of the minimum lot area for that district.
+Where a watercourse separates the buildable area of a lot from the street by which it has access, provisions shall be made for installation of a culvert or other structure, of design approved by the Planning Board.

-B. Lot improvements.

-- (1) Soil preservation, grading and seeding. - (a) All lots shall have final grading completed in accordance with the approved final subdivision plat and the lot covered with loam with an average depth of at least four (4) inches, containing no particles over two (2) inches in diameter over the entire area of the lot, except that portion covered by buildings or included in streets or where the grade has not been changed.
+- (4) Contiguous area.
+In addition to the minimum lot size there shall be a minimum contiguous buildable area on each lot which shall equal or exceed seventy percent (70%) of the minimum lot area for that district. - (4)(5) Each lot shall be designed with its own driveway located entirely on the lot.
+Driveways shall facilitate safe ingress and egress to the building location within the lot for public safety vehicles.
+All driveways shall conform to the provisions of the Town of Pembroke Driveway Regulations and shall require a Driveway Permit. - B. Lot improvements. - (1) Soil preservation, grading and seeding. - (a) All lots shall have final grading completed in accordance with the approved final subdivision plat and the lot covered with loam with an average depth of at least four (4) inches, containing no particles over two (2) inches in diameter over the entire area of the lot, except that portion covered by buildings or included in streets or where the grade has not been changed.
 Topsoil shall be redistributed so as to provide at least four (4) inches of cover on lots, at least three (3) inches of cover between any sidewalks and edge of roadway and edge of right-of-way and at least two (2) inches of cover on roadway shoulders.
 All topsoil cover shall be stabilized by seeding or planting. - (b) Lot drainage.
 Lots shall be laid out so as to provide positive drainage away from all buildings and individual lot drainage shall be coordinated with the general storm drainage pattern for the area.
 Drainage shall be designed so as to avoid concentration of storm drainage water and from increasing the run-off onto adjacent lots. - (c) Seeding and planting.
 All areas to be seeded or planted shall be properly graded and prepared.
 Before seeding and planting, the areas shall be fertilized, and properly mulched after seeding and planting. - (2) Financial guarantee to include lot improvements.
 The financial guarantee shall include an amount to guarantee completion of all requirements contained in this section, including but not limited to, soil preservation, final grading, lot drainage, seeding and planting and all other lot improvements required by the Planning Board.